iholloma/crdh/_essays/v01-12-the-two-diseases-are-so-utterly-dissimilar.md

-can enhance scholarly understanding of significant questions about the functioning of medical networks on a global scale; the relationship between expert knowledge and public understanding; and the role of new technologies in shaping beliefs and attitudes.[^2] In this example, an American newspaper quoted a European expert invoking scientific knowledge of how diseases are transmitted in order to reassure the public about a public health threat.
+can enhance scholarly understanding of significant questions about the functioning of medical networks on a global scale; the relationship between expert knowledge and public understanding; and the role of new technologies in shaping beliefs and attitudes.
+In this example, an American newspaper quoted a European expert invoking scientific knowledge of how diseases are transmitted in order to reassure the public about a public health threat.
 Just as the relatively new